 MCI Level

-Disasters and Mass Casualty Incidents can be designated in the following manners depending on the surviving victims present on scene.
+Disasters and Mass Casualty Incidents (MCI) can be designated in the following manners depending on the surviving victims present on scene.

 Multi-Patient Incident – Incidents with fewer than five (5) surviving victims.
 Typically managed within typical day-to-day operations.